 The data of about 9600 experiments conducted during the period 1960-65 were collected upto the year 1968-69.
 During the year 1969-70, the data of 2572 more experiments conducted during the period 1960-65 were collected and scrutinised.
-The results of all experiments conducted over a number of years and places were pooled together for the States of Gujarat, Madras, Orissa and Kerala.
+The results of all experiments conducted over a number of years and places pooled together for the States of Gujarat, Madras, Orissa and Kerala.

-In connection with the combination of results of experiments it was observed that the existing literature on the grouping of results of similar experiments conducted in time or and space does not fully solve a number of problems; particularly in the case of experiments involving several factors.
-Investigations are being carried
+In connection with the combination of results of experiments it was observed that the existing literature on the grouping of results of similar experiments conductation of and space does not fully solve a number of problems; particularly in the case of experiments involving several factors.
+Investigations are being carried out to tackle these problems and some useful results have been obtained.